Play (Jennifer Lopez song): Chart performance

 "Play" experienced moderate commercial success.
 For the week of April 7, 2001, "Play" debuted at number 76 on the Billboard Hot 100, winning the "Hot Shot Debut of the Week" title.
 It also made its debut at number 69 on the Billboard Hot 100 Airplay Chart.
 The following week, it jumped to number 46 on the Hot 100 and number 47 on the Airplay chart.
 For the week of April 21, "Play" jumped to number 28 to both charts.
-The song peaked at number 18 on the Hot 100 for the week ending May 19, failing to break into the top ten.
-"Play" also proved to be one of her strongest radio hits, peaking at number seven on the Hot 100 Airplay chart.
+The song peaked at number 18 on the Hot 100 for the week ending May 19, failing to break into the top 10.
 In addition, the single peaked at number six on the Billboard Pop 100 as well as two on the Billboard Hot Dance Club Play chart.
 In Canada, it peaked at number five on the Canadian Singles Chart.

 "Play" also achieved success outside North America.
 In the United Kingdom, the song debuted and peaked at number three on the UK Singles Chart on May 6, 2001 — for the week ending date May 12, 2001.
 It remained on the chart for a total of twelve weeks.
-On April 29, 2001, the song debuted at number twenty one on the Australian Singles Chart on April 30, 2001 — for the week ending date May 6, 2001.
-It eventually peaked at number fourteen on the chart five weeks later.
+On April 29, 2001, the song debuted at number 21 on the Australian Singles Chart on April 30, 2001 — for the week ending date May 6, 2001.
+It eventually peaked at number 14 on the chart five weeks later.
 The Australian Recording Industry Association (ARIA) certified it platinum, marking sales and streams of 70,000 units.
-In New Zealand, "Play" debuted at number forty-eight on the New Zealand Singles Chart on April 23, 2001.
+In New Zealand, "Play" debuted at number 48 on the New Zealand Singles Chart on April 23, 2001.
 It became a top-ten hit there, peaking at number seven a month later.
 In Italy, the song debuted and peaked at number eight on the Italian Singles Chart on April 26, 2001.
-Elsewhere in Europe, it peaked at ten in Belgium, Finland, the Republic of Ireland, Sweden and Switzerland.
+Elsewhere in Europe, it peaked within the top 10 in Belgium, Finland, Ireland, the Netherlands, Sweden, and Switzerland and the top 20 in Denmark, France, Germany, Norway, and Spain.
+It also reached top thirty in Austria.